-On top of this, in the last episode of the second season, they had the choice to kill him off or keep him alive but imprisoned and they chose the latter.
+On top of this, in the last episode of the second season, they had the choice to kill him off or keep him alive but imprisoned.
+They chose the latter.

 Mrs Patmore is more complex.
 I had a discussion with a friend of mine who has a visual impairment to get her opinion on the matter.
-She has cataracts, unmarried, despite her title suggesting otherwise and lives at Downton with the other servants.
-Mrs Patmore starts to lose her sight, becomes clumsy in the kitchen and uses salt in the pudding before the Lord and Lady realise there is a problem.
+Mrs Patmore has cataracts, unmarried, despite her title suggesting otherwise and lives at Downton with the other servants.
+She starts to lose her sight.
+She becomes clumsy in the kitchen and uses salt in the pudding before the Lord and Lady realise there is a problem.

 Lord Grantham offers to pay for treatment if there is anything that can be done.
 At the time I thought it was touching and hoped the surgery worked, despite the fact that I hate disabled characters being cured in fiction.
 I suppose I feel this is different because she would have lost her only means to live if she could not see.
 So it was more the fact that I didn’t want her to get fired and lose her home.
 Now I am not sure.